Loading…

 Social Impact & Co-creation Lead, Building Diversity

-As an anthropologist and co-creation specialist, I bridge between qualitative social research and spatial design by bringing intersectional perspectives and experiential qualities to the forefront of design processes.I am passionate about the interdependence of the social, cultural...
+As an anthropologist and co-creation specialist, I bridge between qualitative social research and spatial design; bringing intersectional perspectives and experiential qualities to the forefront of design processes.I am passionate about the interdependence of the social, cultural...
 Read More →

 avatar for Geraldina Interiano Wise